 Once you have completed an Application To Adopt, an SCLRR representative will contact you.

 Puppies?
 SCLRR very rarely has puppies under age 6 months in need of new homes.
 For that reason, we accept applications from families or individuals looking to adopt a puppy ONLY when we have puppies available for adoption.
-Please check our available Foster Dogs below to see if we have any puppies before applying to adopt a puppy from SCLRR.
+Please check our available Foster Dogs below to see if we have any puppies BEFORE APPLYING to adopt a puppy from SCLRR.
 In general, the best place to find a puppy to add to your family is your local animal shelter.

 Our adoption fees for SCLRR foster dogs are $350 for dogs up to age six years, $150 for dogs seven years and older.

 Foster DogsBelow are listed the Labradors that we are fostering.
 Again, we do not adopt outside the areas we cover in Southern California!
 We are unable to accept applications from residents of Riverside, San Diego, Kern, or San Luis Obispo Counties.
 Absolutely no out-of-State adoptions.

 If you are interested in making one of these Labs part of your family, please contact your SCLRR family representative.
 If you have not yet applied with us, please submit an online application to adopt; an SCLRR volunteer will then contact you.
 Please note that your homecheck must be approved in order for you to be put in touch with a dog’s foster home.